fatimazahraelhoussni/D3_GraalJs/README.md

 ### 3. Run the application

-To start the application, run the `DemoApplication` class in your IDE or from the command line:
+To start the application, run the `D3demoApplication` class in your IDE or from the command line:

 ```
 mvn spring-boot:run